-- "Engineered controls" means a containment and/or treatment systems that areis designed and constructed to prevent or limit the movement of, or the exposure to, a hazardous substances.
+- "Engineered control" means a containment or treatment system that is designed and constructed to prevent or limit the movement of, or the exposure to, a hazardous substance.
 An engineered control is a type of remedial action.
-Examples of engineered controls include: - (a) aA layer of clean soil, asphalt or concrete paving, or other materials placed over contaminated soils to limit contact with contamination; - (b) aA groundwater flow barrier such as a bentonite slurry trench; - (c) A groundwater gradient control systems such as a French drains or a pump and treat systems; and - (d) A vapor control systems. - "Environment" means any plant, animal, natural resource, surface water (including underlying sediments), groundwater, drinking water supply, land surface (including tidelands and shorelands) or subsurface strata, or ambient air within the state of Washington or under the jurisdiction of the state of Washington. - "Equivalent carbon number" or "EC" means a value assigned to a fraction of a petroleum mixture, empirically derived from the boiling point of the fraction normalized to the boiling point of nalkanes or the retention time of n-alkanes in a boiling point gas chromatography column. - "Exposure" means subjection of an organism to the action, influence, or effect of a hazardous substance (chemical agent) or physical agent. - "Exposure duration" means the period of exposure to a hazardous substance. - "Exposure parameters" means those parameters used to derive an estimate of the exposure to a hazardous substance. - "Exposure pathway" means the path a hazardous substance takes or could take from a source to an exposed organism.
+Examples of engineered controls include: - (a) A layer of clean soil, asphalt or concrete paving, or other materials placed over contaminated soils to limit contact with contamination; - (b) A groundwater flow barrier such as a bentonite slurry trench; - (c) A groundwater gradient control system such as a French drain or a pump and treat system; and - (d) A vapor control system. - "Environment" means any plant, animal, natural resource, surface water (including underlying sediments), groundwater, drinking water supply, land surface (including tidelands and shorelands) or subsurface strata, or ambient air within the state of Washington or under the jurisdiction of the state of Washington. - "Equivalent carbon number" or "EC" means a value assigned to a fraction of a petroleum mixture, empirically derived from the boiling point of the fraction normalized to the boiling point of nalkanes or the retention time of n-alkanes in a boiling point gas chromatography column. - "Exposure" means subjection of an organism to the action, influence, or effect of a hazardous substance (chemical agent) or physical agent. - "Exposure duration" means the period of exposure to a hazardous substance. - "Exposure frequency" means the portion of the exposure duration that an individual is exposed to a hazardous substance, expressed as a fraction.
+For example, if a person is exposed 250 days (five days per week for 50 work weeks) over a year (365 days), the exposure frequency would be equal to: (5 x 50)/365 = 0.7. - "Exposure parameters" means those parameters used to derive an estimate of the exposure to a hazardous substance. - "Exposure pathway" means the path a hazardous substance takes or could take from a source to an exposed organism.
 An exposure pathway describes the mechanism by which an individual or population is exposed or has the potential to be exposed to hazardous substances at or originating from a site.
 Each exposure pathway includes an actual or potential source or release from a source, an exposure point, and an exposure route.
-If the exposure point differs from the source of the hazardous substance, the exposure pathway also includes a transport/exposure medium.

-"Facility" means (a) any building, structure, installation, equipment, pipe or pipeline (including any pipe into a sewer or publicly owned treatment works), well, pit, pond, lagoon, impoundment, ditch, landfill, storage container, motor vehicle, rolling stock, vessel, or aircraft; or (b) any site or area where a hazardous substance, other than a consumer product in consumer use, has been deposited, stored, disposed of, or placed, or otherwise come to be located.
+If the exposure point differs from the source of the hazardous substance, the exposure pathway also includes a transport/exposure medium. - "Facility" means (a) any building, structure, installation, equipment, pipe or pipeline (including any pipe into a sewer or publicly owned treatment works), well, pit, pond, lagoon, impoundment, ditch, landfill, storage container, motor vehicle, rolling stock, vessel, or aircraft, or (b) any site or area where a hazardous substance, other than a consumer product in consumer use, has been deposited, stored, disposed of, or placed, or otherwise come to be located.